Todd Gibbons

 Prototype LED light bulb changing colors under control of the Bluetooth iOS app I developed.

-I collaborated with a friend on this IoT product which was a color LED light bulb controllable by an iOS app using Bluetooth (this was before any other products like this existed.)
-My friend did all the hardware development and firmware programming, and I created the iOS app, using Core Bluetooth to develop an API for sending commands to the light bulb.
+I collaborated with a friend on this IoT product- a color LED light bulb controllable by an iOS app using Bluetooth (this was before any other products like had been released.)
+My friend did all the hardware development and firmware programming, and I developed the iOS app using Core Bluetooth to develop an API for sending commands to the light bulb.

 Our plan was to crowdfund the project on Kickstarter.
-While we didn’t quite make it to that stage, we did get two prototypes functioning, and in the process I became well-versed in developing IoT apps with Bluetooth under iOS.
+While we didn’t quite make it to that stage, we did get two prototypes functioning, and in the process I became well-versed in developing IoT apps with Bluetooth.

 This Video shows the progression of the prototype, including the Mark 1, which used a breadboard, and the Mark 2, which was built on a Texas Instruments key fob.
 I built a variety of UI elements into the app for controlling the brightness and color values, including sliders and a photoshop-style color picker, as seen in the storyboards at the end of the video.